gianvstheworld/gianvstheworld/README.md

 <h1 align="left"> Hi there, I'm Gianluca Capezzuto 👋</h1>

 ### About me
-I'm an M.Sc. candidate at the University of São Paulo who enjoys solving challenging engineering problems at the intersection of **software, AI, and robotics**.
+I'm an M.Sc. student at the University of São Paulo who enjoys solving challenging engineering problems at the intersection of **software, AI, and robotics**.
 - I work with Professor Marcelo Becker on traversability prediction and autonomous navigation in unstructured environments.

 ### Past